This article first appeared in the April 2016 issue of BBC History Magazine

 The Romans did not change those basic rules of engagement, but they did change their outcome.
 Instead of just carrying their spoils back home, they gradually came to make permanent links with those they trounced: turning the defeated into Roman citizens, or forming some similar permanent alliance with them.

 Why they did this is a mystery, and it may always have been an unplanned, lucky improvisation, rather than a considered strategy.
 But it had revolutionary consequences.
 For a start Rome broke the link that applied in most ancient societies between citizenship and birth.
 The ancient democratic Athenians, for example, had rigorously restricted full Athenian citizenship to those born of two citizen parents.
 The Romans were emphatically saying that citizenship did not depend solely on where, or to whom, you were born.
 It was even possible to be a citizen of two places at once: both one’s home town and Rome (the Norman Tebbit ‘cricket test’, as many of us remember from the 1990s, would have asked which team these people would support in a sporting fixture.
-But the Romans seem to have taken the possibility of dual loyalty on board without as much problem as we’ve had).
+But the Romans seem to have taken the possibility of dual loyalty on board without as much problem

 In the long term, this set the foundations for the extraordinary multiculturalism of the Roman political hierarchy.
 It is thanks to these principles laid down early in Roman history that, centuries later, we find on the imperial throne Roman citizens from Spain (including the emperors Trajan and Hadrian) and Africa (Septimius Severus).
 But back in the early days, those same principles gave the Romans a massive advantage in their battles with their neighbours, and then with enemies further afield – for some obvious reasons.